-MR STEVEN ONG KAY ENG MR LEOW FOON LEE Date of Initial Appointment 1 July 2017 8 October 2021 Date of last re-appointment 29 April 2021 29 April 2022 Age 77 66 Country of principal residence Singapore Singapore The Board's comments on this appointment (including rationale, selection criteria, and the search and nomination process) The Board of Directors of the Company has considered, the recommendation of the Nominating Committee ("NC") and has reviewed and considered the qualification, work experiences, contribution and performance, attendance, preparedness, participation, and suitability of Mr Steven Ong Kay Eng for re-election as an Independent Non-Executive Director of the Company.
-The Board have reviewed and concluded that Mr Steven Ong Kay Eng possesses the experience, expertise, knowledge and skills to contribute towards the core competencies of the Board.
-The Board of Directors of the Company has considered the recommendation of the Nominating Committee ("NC") and has reviewed and considered the qualification, work experiences, contribution and performance, attendance, preparedness, participation and suitability of Mr. Leow Foon Lee for re-election as an Independent Non-Executive Director of the Company.
-The Board has reviewed and concluded that Mr. Leow Foon Lee possesses the experience, expertise, knowledge and skills to contribute towards the core competencies of the Board.
-Whether appointment is executive, and if so, the area of responsibility Non-Executive Non-Executive Job Title (e.g. Lead ID, AC Chairman, AC Member etc.) Independent Non-Executive Director Independent Non-Executive Director Member of the Board Member of the Board Chairman of the Nominating Committee Chairman of the Remuneration Committee Member of the Audit Committee Member of the Audit Committee Member of the Remuneration Committee Member of the Nominating Committee Professional qualifications Bachelor of Engineering (Mechanical), National University of Singapore Master of Business Administration, Lally School of Management, Rensselaer Polytechnic Institute, New York
+APPENDIX 7.4.1 DISCLOSURE MR TAN CHENG GAY MR TAN YOK KOON Date of initial appointment 27 November 1973 17 May 1974 Date of last re-appointment 29 April 2022 27 April 2023 Age 78 76 Country of principal residence Singapore Singapore The Board's comments on this appointment (including rationale, selection criteria, and the search and nomination process) The Board of Directors of the Company has considered the recommendation of the Nominating Committee and has reviewed and considered the qualification, work experiences, contribution and performance, attendance, preparedness, participation and suitability of Mr. Tan Cheng Gay for re-election as Chairman and Chief Executive Officer of the Company.
+The Board has reviewed and concluded that as a stalwart of the Company since its inception, Mr. Tan Cheng Gay possesses the experience, expertise, knowledge and skills to contribute towards the core competencies of the Board.
+The Board of Directors of the Company has considered, among others, the recommendation of the Nominating Committee and has reviewed and considered the contribution and performance, attendance, preparedness, participation, candour and suitability of Mr Tan Yok Koon for re-election as Executive Director of the Company.
+The Board have reviewed and concluded that Mr Tan Yok Koon possess the experience, expertise, knowledge and skills to contribute towards the core competencies of the Board.
+Whether appointment is executive, and if so, the area of responsibility Executive Mr. Tan Cheng Gay is responsible for the Group's business operations and strategic planning.
+Executive As the President of China Operations, he leads the China team to drive the Specialty Cement (GGBS) thrust.
+Job Title (e.g. Lead ID, AC Chairman, AC Member etc.) Chairman and Chief Executive Officer Executive Director and a member of the Nominating Committee.
+Professional qualifications Bachelor of Science (Honours) degree in Electrical and Electronic Engineering, University of London on King's College.
+Master of Science in Electronic Engineering, University of Manchester Institute of Science and Technology (UK) Bachelor of Law Degree Master in Business Administration Working experience and occupation(s) during the past 10 years As stalwart of the Company since inception, Mr Tan Cheng Gay steers the strategic direction and vision of the Group.
+As President of China Operations of the Company since 2005, Mr Tan Yok Koon leads the China team to drive the Specialty Cement business of the Group.
+Shareholding interest in the listed issuer and its subsidiaries 1,202,250 shares (direct interest) 16,615,400 shares (deemed interest) 366,000 (direct interest) 15,674,500 (deemed interest)